 Janita says: I started agility in 1993, when the sport was very different and unsophisticated compared to today.
 Back then I was taught to handle my dog from one obstacle to another by pointing to the obstacle and naming it.
 After each obstacle, I would call her name to get her to look at me and point to the next obstacle.
 Even though I handled in this way, which was standard at the time, my first border collie Visse and I won the Finnish Agility Champion title.
 But our performance was not perfect; she dropped a lot of bars.
 Back then, I didn’t get that Visse never had a clue where she should go right after the obstacle she was performing, so she wasn’t able to just concentrate on jumping.

-Since my dog Tekla became deaf and taught me the OneMind Dogs method ten years ago, my goal has been to teach handlers to understand agility from the dog’s point of view.
+Since my dog Tekla became deaf in 2003 and taught me the OneMind Dogs method, my goal has been to teach handlers to understand agility from the dog’s point of view.
 I don’t want any dog to suffer from clumsy and illogical handling like Visse had to put up with!

 The origin of the name: OneMind Dogs

 As our new method of using the natural language of dogs developed, people started to call it “Janita and Jaakko’s” – or the J&J system.
 We didn’t want the method named after us, because it was actually created by dogs for dogs, not created by us people!
 Dogs taught us to understand.
 Without my deaf dog Tekla, we would never have begun to understand how dogs work in agility.